realkabeerahmad/dilogger/README.md

-Here’s a comprehensive `README.md` file for your `dilogger` package.
-It includes installation instructions, usage examples, API documentation, and other relevant details.

----

 # Dilogger

 A lightweight, customizable logging utility for Node.js applications.
 This package provides a simple and flexible way to log messages to a file with timestamps, caller information, and support for multiple log levels (`INFO`, `DEBUG`, `WARNING`, `ERROR`).
 It also supports custom time zones for log timestamps.